JetBrains/Qodana/topics/qodana_gradle_plugin.md

   }

   qodana {
-      // by default, qodana.recommended will be used profilePath = "./someExternallyStoredProfile.xml"

       // by default, the results path is $projectPath/build/results resultsPath = "some/output/path"
+  }

+  runInspections {
+      // by default qodana.recommended will be used profilePath = "./someExternallyStoredProfile.xml"
   }
   ```
   </tab>